Why Did People File Zantac Lawsuits?

-People are suing because they claim drugmakers knew that Zantac could form N–Nitrosodimethylamine (NDMA) and potentially cause cancer.
-Companies failed to warn the public and put profits before patient safety.
+People sued because they claim drugmakers knew that Zantac could form N–Nitrosodimethylamine (NDMA) and potentially cause cancer.
+Of all the cancers linked to Zantac, bladder cancer has the greatest connection.
+Companies put profits before patient safety and failed to warn the public.

 Does Zantac Cause Cancer?